How does this work?

 I’m just getting started and I’m lost, where do I start?

-We think that the very best way to get started on this is to read through the ECFMG website at www.ecfmg.org and the forum at USMLE-Forums.com.
-You can also refer to our blog for an article that will help you plan.
+We think that the very best way to get started on this is to read the article we have posted on our blog which will help you plan.
+Then read through sites such as ECFMG, the National Residency Match Program, and finally the USMLE-Forums.

 Is my deposit refundable?